jingweimo/academic-kickstart/content/publication/journal-articles/HG_CottonHarvesterTest/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Computers and Electronics in Agriculture (under review)*"
+publication: "*Computers and Electronics in Agriculture (in press)*"
 # abstract: " "